-Norfolk Terrier puppies and dogs – breed review
+Breed review: Norfolk Terrier puppies and dogs

-Known for being alert, lively, fearless and loyal, the scruffy-looking dogs are hard not to love.
+Norfolk Terriers are small dogs with big personalities.
+They are well known for being alert, lively, fearless and loyal, making the scruffy-looking dogs hard not to love.

-Norfolk Terrier puppies and dogs are affectionate and loving family dogs, but also have the spirit of a hunter and love to chase rabbits, foxes and vermin.
+Their affectionate personality makes them a loving family dog, but they also have the spirit of a hunter and love to chase rabbits, foxes and vermin.

 Unlike other terriers, Norfolks are not overly yappy but will still bark when something attracts their attention.